hackstock/ffp-updater-service/README.md

 - FFPUPDATER_SYNC_FREQUENCY : this env var defines the number of times the service should run in every 24 hours. eg. 1 | 2 | 3
 - FFPUPDATER_DATABASE_URI   : this env var sets the database connection string for the db from which the service will read flight information.

+# Defining Secret Environment Variables
+Sensitive env vars such as database connection URIs and passwords should NEVER be defined in the Dockerfile.
+Instead, create a .env file in the root directory and define the following env vars:
+- SMS_API_USERNAME : username for the SMS gateway used to push SMS
+- SMS_API_PASSWORD : password for the SMS gateway used to push SMS
+- FFPUPDATER_DATABASE_URI : database connection string in the format 'username:password@tcp(IP_ADDRESS)/database'

 # How To Deploy With Docker
 - Clone this repository into your GOPATH
 - CD into the project directory